CMSgov/bluebutton-web-server/docker-compose/readme.md

   source ~/bin/source_aws.sh
   ```

 To setup any ENV variables specific to your local development work, add them to the `.env` file.
 This file is in the `.gitignore`, so will not get added in commits (local use only).
-You can also override ENVs used in the `docker compose/bluebutton_server_start.sh` web server startup script.
+You can also override ENVs used in the `docker-compose/bluebutton_server_start.sh` web server startup script.

 To startup the Docker containerized BB2 server using slsx: